Political families of Haryana: Bhajan Lal clan

-Devi Lal's Chautala clan
+Chaudhary Devi Lal's Chautala clan

 This clan is originally from Rajasthan and not from Haryana.
-In the 19th century, Devi Lal's grandfather Teja Ram Sihag (belonging to the 'Sihag' clan of Jats, but that surname is generally not used) came from Bikaner in Rajasthan and settled in Teja Khera village of Sirsa district.
+In the 19th century, Devi Lal's grandfather Ch.
+Teja Ram Sihag (belonging to the 'Sihag' clan of Jats, but that surname is generally not used) came from Bikaner in Rajasthan and settled in Teja Khera village of Sirsa district.
 Teja Ram had three sons: Deva Ram, Asha Ram and Hukam Ram.
 Asharam had two sons, Lekhram and Tara Chand.
 Lekhram had two sons, Sahib Ram and Devi Lal.
-Due to Devi Lal, the obscure farming family became a political dynasty.
+Due to Devi Lal, the Zamindar family became a political dynasty.

+Ch.
 Sahib Ram was the first politician from the family to be elected as MLA in 1938, under British rule.
-Fourteen years later, in 1952, Devi Lal followed in his footsteps, by becoming MLA.
+Fourteen years later, in 1952, Ch.
+Devi Lal followed in his footsteps, by becoming MLA.
 Devi Lal had four sons, namely Partap Singh, Om Prakash Chautala, Ranjit Singh and Jagdish Chander.
 Partap Singh was MLA in the 1960s, Ranjit Singh was a Congress MP, Om Prakash Chautala became Chief Minister, and Jagdish died young, before he could join politics.

-Om Prakash Chautala has two sons, Ajay Singh Chautala and Abhay Singh Chautala.
+Ch.
+Om Prakash Chautala had two sons, Ajay Singh Chautala and Abhay Singh Chautala.
 Both have been MLA and MP.
-Devi Lal's numerous grandsons, greatgrandsons and other family members are also in politics, such as Aditya Devilal, Dushyant Chautala and his brother Digvijay Chautala as well as their cousin Arjun Chautala.
-This clan, once dominant at the state level and now in decline due to divisions and internal family squabbling in the large clan, is struggling to revive their statewide hold while still retaining some pockets of influence in Hisar and Sirsa area.
+Ch.
+Devi Lal's numerous grandsons, greatgrandsons and other family members are also in politics, such as Aditya Devilal, Dushyant Chautala and his brother Digvijay Singh Chautala as well as their cousin Arjun Singh Chautala.
+This clan, once dominant at the state level and now in decline due to divisions and internal family squabbling in the large clan, is struggling to revive their statewide hold while still retaining some pockets of influence in Hisar and predominantly Sirsa area.